 The map below features GBFB’s town-by-town progress toward our goal of distributing enough food to provide three meals per day for each food-insecure individual in Eastern Massachusetts.

-This survey, funded by the Hunger to Health Collaboratory and Stop & Shop, in collaboration with the National Food Access and COVID Research Team (NFACT), was undertaken to:
+In 2021 and 2022, a statewide survey, generously funded by the Hunger to Health Collaboratory (H2HC) and Stop & Shop, was undertaken to:

 1. Identify the prevalence of food insecurity

 2. Identify gaps and disparities in food assistance use